GoogleCloudPlatform/cluster-toolkit/resources/database/slurm-cloudsql-federation/README.md

     network: $(network1.network_name)
     nat_ips: $(network1.nat_ips)
 ```
-This creates a new project with pre-defined project ID, a designated folder and organization and associated billing account which will be used to pay for services consumed.
+This creates a cloud sql instance, including a database, user that would allow the slurm cluster to use as an external DB.
+In addition, it will allow BigQuery to run federated query through it.

 ## License